Creating your alarm in Python can be anything between fun, educating, useful and even liberating.

 - funny videos etc.

-So all you have to do is print it.
+So all you have to do is to execute this code:

 For a more sophisticated code you’d wanna put it in a loop or it will be too short to act as an alarm.
 But once in a loop it actually works surprisingly well.
 Very elegant and creative in my opinion.